 - How Many Zones, PTR Records, and Record Sets Can I Create?

-- What Are the Private DNS Server Addresses Provided by Huawei Cloud?
+- What Are Huawei Cloud Private DNS Server Addresses?

 - What Are the Differences Between Public and Private Domain Names?

 - Does DNS Support Explicit and Implicit URLs?

 - Does DNS Support Dynamic Domain Name Resolution?